karlseguin/pg.zig/readme.md

 ### queryOpts(sql: []const u8, args: anytype, opts: Conn.QueryOpts) !Result
 Same as `query` but takes options:

-*`timeout: ?u32` - This is not reliable and should probably not be used.
+- `timeout: ?u32` - This is not reliable and should probably not be used.
 Currently it simply puts a recv socket timeout.
 On timeout, the connection will likely no longer be valid (which the pool will detect and handle when the connection is released) and the underlying query will likely still execute.
 Defaults to `null`
 - `column_names: bool` - Whether or not the `result.column_names` should be populated.
 When true, this requires memory allocation (duping the column names).
-Default to `false`
+Defaults to `false`
 - `allocator` - The allocator to use for any allocations needed when executing the query and reading the results.
 When `null` this will default to the connection's allocator.
 If you were executing a query in a web-request and each web-request had its own arena tied to the lifetime of the request, it might make sense to use that arena.
 Defaults to `null`.
 - `release_conn: bool` - Whether or not to call `conn.release()` when `result.deinit()` is called.
 Useful for writing a function that acquires a connection from a `Pool` and returns a `Result`.
 When `query` or `row` are called from a `Pool` this is forced to `true`.
 Otherwise, defaults to `false`.